Differences between the thermoanalytical methods DSC and DMA

 The advantages of a DSC analysis are mainly due to the fact that only a few milligrams of the material are needed and these components are simply taken.
 Specially produced test specimens are not necessary.
 The tests are carried out according to DIN EN ISO 11357-2, DIN EN ISO 11357-3, DIN EN 6041, DIN EN 6064 and ASTM D3418.
 The parameters determined are the current glass transition temperature Tg.akt, the maximum glass transition temperature Tg.max and the degree of cure alpha.
 A DSC analysis is relatively inexpensive due to the simplicity of the procedure.

 In DMA, separate test specimens are made for the analysis.
 These are clamped in different fixtures so that a bending, tensile or shear load can be applied while at the same time the temperature rises and the test frequency varies.
 The tests are carried out according to DIN EN ISO 6721-4, DIN EN ISO 6721-5 and ASTM D7028.
 The parameters determined are the current glass transition temperature Tg.akt, the maximum glass transition temperature Tg.max, the storage modulus E’, the loss modulus E” and the phase shift tan Delta.
-Below is a typical DMA curve for the same glass fibre reinforced plastic (GFRP) with an EP resin system as in the above DSC analysis:
+Below is a typical DMA curve for a glass fibre reinforced plastic (GFRP) with an EP resin system:

 In principle, the characteristic values determined with a DSC analysis cannot be compared with the characteristic values determined from a DMA analysis.
 Especially if very precise results are required or the frequency-dependent material behaviour is also of interest, a DMA analysis is the method of choice.
 Compared to a DSC analysis, the procedure is more complex and expensive due to the complexity and the analysis technology.